threefoldfoundation/info_threefold/src/farming/farming_manual/farm_init.md

 This page explains how to register a farm on the TF Grid.

 ## Install the Farm Management Application
 Install the farm management application.
-To do so, click `Packages` tab on the left side menu.
-Then got to `Farm Management` package
+To do so, click `Packages` tab on the left side menu in your 3bot instance.
+Then go to `Farm Management` package
 Then click on  the `Install` button.

 ![install_package](img/install_packages.png)